marcoverl/CVUserGuide/source/Registration.rst

 ..
 NOTE::
-    If a user is promoted to Project manager, she will then be allowed to manage affilitation requests to the project, as described in ?.
+    If a user is promoted to Project manager, she will then be allowed to manage affilitation requests to the project, as described in :ref:`Manage project membership requests (only for project managers)<ManageProjectMembershipRequests>`.

 From this window you can also remove a specific user from the project you manage.